 Price listings at the end of the brochure are not an afterthought, with the way the information is presented receiving equal attention.

-This set of travel magazines for Exodus achieved a 62% increase in sales, and much more.
+This set of travel brochures for Exodus achieved a 62% increase in sales, and much more.

 2 – Create memorable and effective ways of truly engaging your employees